AO-StreetArt/CLyman/README.md

 The Logging Configuration File can also be edited with a text file, and the documentation for this can be found [here] (http://log4cpp.sourceforge.net/api/classlog4cpp_1_1PropertyConfigurator.html).

-Below you can find a summary of the options:
+Below you can find a summary of the options in the Properties File or Consul Key-Value Store:

 ### DB
 * DB_ConnectionString - The string used to connect to the couchbase instance (example: couchbase://localhost/default)